 Signs that Increase the Likelihood of Concurrent Disorders

-Bipolar disorder and panic disorder are two completely different disorders.
+Bipolar disorder and panic disorder are two entirely different disorders.
 Despite some of their similarities, they are diagnosed separately, because one involves severe panic attacks and a fear of panic attacks, and one involves severe depression and a manic state.

 No matter what, the risk of severe depression from panic attacks makes it even more important to treat your anxiety and your bipolar disorder quickly.